Visiting Abbey Road – London’s Most Famous Crosswalk

 Whether or not you’re a Beatles fan, visiting Abbey Road is a great London activity.
 Television shows ranging from The Simpsons to Sesame Street have parodied this famous image, which is loved around the globe.
 When you consider that “Abbey Road” has generated over 600 million album sales worldwide, lining up for your turn to cross the street suddenly makes a lot of sense.

-Thoughts on Visiting Abbey Road in London?
+thoughts on Visiting Abbey Road in London?

 Let’s hear it!